jonamsalem/Carcinoma/README.md

 ### Applications of Single-Cell RNA-Seq in Invasive Ductral Carinoma

--   Like other cancers, Carinoma is not made up of identical cancer cells.
+-   Like other cancers, Carcinoma is not made up of identical cancer cells.
 Instead, the tumor is composed of a **diverse population of cells.** Single Cell Sequencing allows researches to study cancer heterogeneity at finer resolutions when compared to bulk RNA-Seq, enabling scientists to identify h distinct gene expression profiles, which could indicate **aggressiveness or drug resistance** of subpopulations.

 -   scRNA-Seq allows for the understanding of the tumor environment.
 Single-cell sequencing allows researchers to capture both cancer cells and surrounding stromal, immune, and endothelial cells in the tumor, revealing how these cells communicate.

 -   As Carcinoma progresses, the tumor evolves over time, acquiring new mutations that can contribute to drug resistance or metastasis.
-Single-cell sequrncing techeologies enables the tracking of these **epigenetic changes** across individual cells, giving insights into the **evolutionary trajectory**
+Single-cell sequencing techeologies enables the tracking of these **epigenetic changes** across individual cells, giving insights into the **evolutionary trajectory**

 -   Single-cell RNA-Seq can reveal **subpopulations of cells** that are resistant to chemotherapy, radiation, or hormonal therapies which help identify which cells are actually **expressing resistance mechanisms** even if the majority of the tumor seems responsive to treatment, enabling clinicians to set **personalized treatment regimens** for patients.